Approximation of bayesian Hawkes process models with Inlabru: Real Data Example

 \begin{theorem} Say $\mathcal H = \{t_1,...,t_k\}$ is a realisation over time $[0,T]$ from a point process with conditional intensity $\lambda(t | \mathcal H)$.
 If $\lambda(t|\mathcal H)$ is positive over $[0,T]$ and $\Lambda(T) < \infty$ almost surely, then the transformed points $\{\Lambda(t_1),...,\Lambda(t_k)\}$ form a Poisson process with unit rate. \end{theorem}

-Where, in our case,
+Where in our case,

-In other words, if we calculate the sequence of values $\Lambda(t_1),...,\Lambda(t_n)$, for observed $t_1,...,t_n$, using the respective expressions of $\Lambda(t_i)$ for the bayesianETAS implementation and ours, we have to obtain a sequence of points uniformly distributed over the interval $[0, n]$, where $n$ is the number of observed points.
-For the MCMC method we consider estimates based on 15000 posterior samples with a burn-in of 5000 samples.
+In other words, if we calculate the sequence of values $\Lambda(t_1),...,\Lambda(t_n)$, for observed $t_1,...,t_n$, using the respective expressions of $\Lambda(t_i)$ for the \bayesianETAS and \inlabru implementation, we have to obtain a sequence of points uniformly distributed over the interval $[0, n]$, where $n$ is the number of observed points.
+For the MCMC method, we consider estimates based on 10000 posterior samples with a burn-in of 5000 samples.
+The \bayesianETAS package requires around 9 minutes to generate a total of 15000 posterior samples, while the \inlabru method only requires around 3 minutes to converge.
+Section \ref{sec:6_sim} shows how these times scales increasing the number of observations, while Appendix \ref{sec:App.B_binning} illustrates the variation of the \inlabru computational time for different binning strategies.